sgtoj/.dotfiles/README.md

 2. Save SSH keys in 1Password to `~/.ssh`

-3. Open WezTerm and signin to 1Password CLI and GitHub CLI
+3. Open a terminal (Ghostty) and signin to 1Password CLI and GitHub CLI

     ```
     eval $(op signin)